 An up to date list of banned substances can be found at the link below (list updated every year):

-If you must use medication, whether it is long-term or short-term, then you are responsible for checking if it contains a banned substance or not.
-A website called GlobalDro designed to check medication is available for everyone to use and is highly recommended, as well as regularly checking medications as ingredients may change.
-This site only gives information about medication and NOT supplementation.
+If you must use medication, whether it is long-term or short-term, prescription or over the counter, then you are responsible for checking if it contains a banned substance or not.
+A website called GlobalDro designed to check medication is available for everyone to use and is highly recommended.
+It is simple to use; type your medication and country of issue into the search bar on the GlobalDro website to find out whether it contains a substance that is prohibited either in competition and/or out of competition.
+It is also recommended that you regularly check medications as the ingredients may change, and each year the banned list is updated.
+GlobalDro only gives information about medication and NOT supplementation.
 Globaldro:http://www.globaldro.com/UK/search

 For more advice and information on medication, follow the link below: